 - There is nothing super fancy about the shoe

-The latest in a long line of shoes from the brand, the Saucony Ride 17, has a few key upgrades that make it more comfortable than its predecessor.
-This line of shoes has always been considered great as daily trainers.
-The 35-millimeter stack height and 8-millimeter drop are in the middle of the range for road running shoes, and this one does everything well.
-And while we found the previous version of this shoe springy and responsive, this one is even better.
+The latest in a long line of Saucony shoes, the Saucony Ride 17 is a great daily trainer for many foot shapes and running goals.
+Its 35-millimeter stack height and 8-millimeter drop are in the middle of the range for road running shoes, and this one does everything well.
+While we found the previous version of this shoe springy and responsive, this one is even better.

 The biggest upgrade of this shoe comes in the midsole.
 Saucony has replaced the Pwrrun cushioning with Pwrrun+.
-While in name, this is the upgrade of a + sign, in practice, the new foam is lighter and softer.
+While in name, this is the upgrade of a + sign, the new foam is lighter and softer in practice.
 It features polyurethane instead of the EVA foam found in many running shoe midsoles.
 This new midsole improves the ride and responsiveness of the shoe.
 Unfortunately, while the midsole foam gets lighter, the shoe’s overall weight is about half an ounce heavier.

-The other significant upgrade from the previous version is a new engineered mesh upper, which provides the shoe with increased stability and is breathable and light.
-Saucony also increases this shoe’s outsole coverage for increased durability and longevity.
+The newly engineered mesh upper provides increased stability and is breathable and light.
+Saucony also increases the outsole coverage for increased durability and longevity.
 The extra rubber on the bottom of the shoe might be one of the main sources of the increased weight, as the rest of the shoe upgrades seem to only lighten it.

 Ultimately, this is a great shoe that will get you out the door for your daily runs.